kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 ---

-title: Correct cursor on active elements

 categories: en issues

 layout: post

 ---

-{% include setup.md %}
+# Correct cursor on active elements

 Every active element must have a set `cursor` on hover.
 And it should be `cursor:pointer` in most cases.